uwdb/website/nwds/past_talks.markdown

 **Where**: University of Washington, Seattle.
 Computer Science and Engineering Department.
-Paul Allen Center, Database Lab, CSE 405.
+Allen Center, Database Lab, CSE 405.

 **When**: Friday, December 11, 2015, 2:30pm - 3:20pm.